exasol/exasol-java-tutorial/testing-tutorial/doc/tdd/tdd_and_bdd.md

 Let's look at the benefits of starting from the tests:

 1. Your software is guaranteed to be testable
-2. The design will be cleaner TDD fosters separating concerns better, in order to test units in isolation
+2. The design will be cleaner because TDD fosters separating concerns better, in order to test units in isolation
 3. The solution will be less complex, since you only implement what is needed to make the tests succeed
 4. Less complex software is also more reliable and in most cases faster
 5. Locating issues in your code goes quicker